The Future of Work Will Be Largely Distributed

 Today, the question of building on premise hardware infrastructure versus getting instant cloud computing resources and scaling them over time is irrelevant for most startups.

 Similarly, software containers, made famous by Docker, are revolutionizing the way we package, deploy and run software.

 One thing that hasn’t evolved enough since the industrial era is how organizations are built and run.

 What I’d like to share in this post is a perspective on how to think about building organizations by making the analogy with software containers and how they changed the way we create and deploy applications.

 Many years ago, I was working as Product Manager for Ericsson building a customized mobile banking, brokerage and payment solution for one of our customers.

-The project involved teams from units in Ericsson Netherlands, Sweden and UK.
-In addition, there were people from 3 external partner companies spread out in Canada, India and Portugal working on different parts of the product.
+The project involved teams from units in Ericsson Netherlands, Sweden, and the UK.
+Besides, there were people from 3 external partner companies spread out in Canada, India, and Portugal working on different parts of the product.

 In the beginning, there was much more commercial and legal work involved to setup all the contracts and scope agreements with the external partners than with the internal Ericsson units.